-Meas -ure No. Measure Category Focus Lead Authority g Impleme ntation Phase Performa nce Indicator Pollution Reduction in the AQMA to Date Estimated Completion Date Comments 1.
-Active Travel Hub project Alter- natives to private vehicle use in partnership with ARA, Sustrans, Community Transport and others this initiative has promoted modal shift in particular to walking and cycling, Sustainab ility section, Neighbou rhood Services In particular NOX and PM Complete - now operation al actively reducing air pollution.
+Meas -ure No. Measure Category Focus Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Reduction Estimated Completion Date Comments 1.
+Active Travel Hub project Alter- natives to private vehicle use in partnership with ARA, Sustrans, Community Transport and others this initiative has promoted modal shift in particular to walking and cycling, ARA PM operation al ongoing project actively reducing air pollution.
 Potential reduction in private vehicle use so this project is seeking to actively reduce air pollution 2.
-Introductio n of a car club Alter- natives to private vehicle use The feasibility of a car club in South Ayrshire.
-Initial results are very positive and demonstrate that moving to a car club would reduce air pollution as it shows that replacing both council grey fleet miles and / or residential miles with car club miles would mean more efficient cars in terms of pollution (as well as safety and emissions) would be travelling those miles.
-PM and NOX Report commissi oned into feasibility.
-Feedback very positive 2019 Analysis suggests that introduction would lead to an overall reduction in miles and the possibility that some people would no longer run a car or second car, which would also be positive for air quality A further business plan into this proposal has been commissioned in 2018/19 utilising funding available through the Active Travel Hub.
+Introductio n of a car club Alter- natives to private vehicle use The feasibility of a car club in Report commissi oned into feasibility.
+Feedback very positive 2020 Analysis suggests that introduction would lead to an overall reduction in miles and the possibility that some people would no longer run a car or second car, which would also be positive for air quality A further business plan into this proposal was commissioned in 2018/19 utilising funding available through the Active Travel Hub.
 It is hoped findings will be considered and taken forward in the year ahead.
+The business plan / further feasibility report has been drafted and is currently with KD for consideration